MattMills/SimpleDotNetPaaS/README.md

-*Note:* This software does not currently work
+*Note:* This is alpha quality software.

 SimpleDotNetPaaS